jackc/pgx/README.md

 the sense of lack of known bugs, but the API is not considered stable until general release.
 No further changes are planned, but the beta process may surface desirable changes.
-If possible API changes are acceptable, then `v3` is the recommented branch for new development.
+If possible API changes are acceptable, then `v3` is the recommended branch for new development.

 Pgx is a pure Go database connection library designed specifically for PostgreSQL.
 Pgx is different from other drivers such as